pasrompan/Chess-decoder/ai-pm/issues/active/PG-178 - PGN Update and Processing Completion Flag.md

   - Badge or icon showing "Processing Complete"
   - Display completion timestamp if available
   - Visual feedback when completion flag is set
+- **GTM Analytics Integration** (for completion rate tracking):
+  - Track event when completion flag is set (on export to Lichess/Chess.com)
+  - Track event when PGN is auto-saved
+  - Track completion timestamp for analytics
+  - Enable backend to query completion rate for GTM metrics

 **Key Integration Points:**
 - Integrate with existing `NotationDisplay` component